- Places to Explore

 Canterbury Cathedral Review

-Becket's tomb, destroyed by Henry VIII in 1538 as part of his campaign to reduce the power of the Church and confiscate its treasures, was one of the most extravagant shrines in Christendom.
+For almost 400 years Becket's tomb was one of the most extravagent shrines in Christendom, until it was destroyed by Henry VIII's troops during the Reformation.
 In Trinity Chapel, which held the shrine, you can still see a series of 13th-century stained-glass windows illustrating Becket's miracles.
-So hallowed was this spot that in 1376, Edward, the Black Prince, warrior son of Edward III and a national hero, was buried near it.
-The actual site of Becket's murder is down a flight of steps just to the left of the nave.
-In the corner, a second flight of steps leads down to the enormous Norman undercroft, or vaulted cellarage, built in the early 12th century.
-A row of squat pillars whose capitals dance with animals and monsters supports the roof.
+(The actual site of Becket's murder is down a flight of steps just to the left of the nave.)
+Nearby is the tomb of Edward, the Black Prince (1330–76), warrior son of Edward III and a national hero.
+In the corner of Trinity Chapel, a second flight of steps leads down to the enormous Norman undercroft, or vaulted cellar, built in the early 12th century.
+A row of squat pillars engraved with dancing beasts (mythical and otherwise) supports the roof.

-If time permits, explore the cloisters and the small monastic buildings to the north of the cathedral.
+To the north of the Cathedral are the cloisters and a small compound of monastic buildings.
 The 12th-century octagonal water tower is still part of the cathedral's water supply.
 The Norman staircase in the northwest corner of the Green Court dates from 1167 and is a unique example of the architecture of the times.

 - Address: Cathedral Precincts, Canterbury, CT1 2EH | Map It